wacfeld/hindsight/README.md

 also this project is not finished, so the info below is not all correct.

 date format: yyyy\_mm\_dd or yyyy-mm-dd
-time range format: hhmm-hhmm or hhmm\_hhmm, time instant format hhmm
+time range (activity) format: hhmm-hhmm or hhmm\_hhmm, time instant format hhmm
 command format: <mode> \[date1\] \[date2\] \[slags\]
 time format hhmm
 lines starting with # are commented.